10 May 2011

 There are some poignant moments as well as a few that made me roll my eyes somewhat.
 I did feel that the story was a little more realistic than the first, and that Elsie felt a bit more believable, although the chasm between the 'good' and the 'bad' people is a little too big to be true.
 The writing style was better than I remembered from the first book, and I found it very readable.

-A strong Christian theme underlies the story, but it wasn't quite as overt as in the first book, and Elsie wasn't so irritating as she was as a young child; she no longer keeps dissolving into tears, and while she's hardly a typical teenager, she does seem rather more likeable.
+A strong Christian theme underlies the story, but it wasn't quite as overt as in the first book, and Elsie isn't so irritating as she was as a young child.
+She no longer keeps dissolving into tears, and while she's hardly a typical teenager, she does seem rather more likeable.

 I wouldn't particularly recommend it, but it's not a bad book, given the genre and age.
 Originally intended for teenagers, I doubt if most of today's teens would enjoy it.

-Links are to current paperback editions of 'Elsie's Girlhood', but if you want to read it I would recommend, rather, downloading a free e-book edition from Project Gutenberg.
+The link above is to a paid Kindle edition of 'Elsie's Girlhood'.
+Sometimes paperback versions are available second-hand too.
+But if you want to read it I would recommend, rather, downloading a free e-book edition from Project Gutenberg.

 Review copyright Sue's Book Reviews, 10th May 2011